CyVerse-Validate/Quickstart-Guide/docs/Stampede-guide.md

 You may also wish to download or look at certain files from your job output.
 To list the output, type `jobs-output <insert Job ID here>` and to download a file from the output type `jobs-output --download <insert name of output file here>`.

 And that about covers it!
 You should now be able to navigate the Stampede system and run your own code with little trouble.
 That said, there are many additional commands and options Stampede has to offer beyond what's listed here.
-**To see the full list of resources on Stampede, check out the official TACC users guide here!**
+**To see the full list of resources on Stampede, check out the [official TACC users guide here!](https://portal.tacc.utexas.edu/user-guides/stampede)**

-**Also, if you want a list of all available commands on Stampede under a certain umbrella (like apps or jobs), type `compgen -c <search term here>**
+**Also, if you want a list of all available commands on Stampede under a certain umbrella (like apps or jobs), type `compgen -c <search term here>` (for example, `compgen -c 'apps' `)**

 ##Using the Workflow on Stampede

 While the apps will be available through Agave in the near future, for now you are free to upload them from Github and run through batch processing.
 To upload from Github, take these steps:

 1) Use the `module load git` command to upload the git module onto your login node

 2) Clone (i.e. make a copy of) the repository with the source code onto either your work directory or home directory.
-`Git commit https://github.com/UNCW-iPlant/Validate-Master` will do the trick.
+`Git clone https://github.com/UNCW-iPlant/Validate-Master` will do the trick.
 Please note that once the cloning process is done, it will produce a local copy of the Validate-Master repository, along with the source code, in whatever directory you were in when you called the git command.

 3) For this, all you would need is the source code in the *Current Release* folder.
 This is the stable release that is currently available.
 Use the command `cd ./Validate-Master/<folder you want>` to get to the programs in the workflow.
+Please note that for directories with spaces in the name, you will need to include quotes around the directory name.
 You may need to start with Simulate to generate some data, but if you already have your desired data in place, simply move on to the next folder: FaST-LMM.
 From here, you may move the FaST-LMM executable to be in the same folder with you data or specify the path to your data.
 Either way, you may run analyses through batch processing and SLURM commands.
 For more information on the programs and what inputs you could use, [check the Quickstart guide here.](https://github.com/UNCW-iPlant/Quickstart-guide)

 Once the apps are available through Agave, you can just submit a job description like the example linked above to get things running.
 To submit your job description and get a job started, just use the `jobs-submit` command corresponding to whatever app you want to run.
 Make sure you have all of the outputs directed to the right place, along with the links to whatever input you may be using.